0xCB-dev/docs.keeb.supply/content/basics/hardware/rp2040/index.md

 ![package](package.png)

 This new chip by the Raspberry Pi foundation finally replaces the outdated AVR microcontrollers and expensive/hard-to-get STM32 chips.
-It's low cost coming in at just 1$ p.p. and most importantly it's available in high volume.
+It's low cost coming in at just 1$ p.p. and most importantly it's available in high volume!

 The RP2040 features two ARM Cortex-M0+ 32-bit CPUs that operate at 133MHz, along with 264Kb of SRAM.
-For comparison the atmega32u4 chips used in Pro Micros only feature a single 8-bit RISC core operating at 16MHz, along with 2.5KB SRAM (they also have onboard flash, but sadly only 32KB)
+For comparison the atmega32u4 chips used in Pro Micros only feature a single 8-bit RISC core operating at 16MHz, along with 2.5KB SRAM (they also have onboard flash, but sadly only 32KB).

 So as you can tell it's a pretty big upgrade from the 32U4 and I/O wise it's also a beast: